This post contains affiliate links.

 If you feel like your money is just disappearing, try the envelope system to keep you accountable and focused.

 Purchase something that will improve your life.

 This could be a small purchase or a big one, but buying something that will improve your life can have a profound impact on your happiness.
 I purchased a Roomba earlier this year and not only does it save time from cleaning, but my apartment is cleaner more often because it’s so easy to use.

 Go through your pantry and meal plan around everything that is close to it’s expiration date.
 Not only will you save money, but you’ll prevent food waste too.

 If you’re struggling to figure out your budget, take some time to figure out where you would like your finances to be this time next year.
 My husband and I do this at the end of every December by setting new goals for each of our savings and investment accounts, as well as setting income goals.
 It keeps us focused and accountable throughout the year to actually reach those goals.

 Spend on something you’ll regret not doing.

-Earlier this year I talked about the biggest financial mistakes I’ve ever made.
+I’ve written before about the biggest financial mistakes I’ve ever made.
 One of them was not spending money on something I desperately wanted to do.
 It was probably the smarter financial move at the time, but truthfully spending money on experiences makes us happier.
 Even if you have to start saving right this second, give yourself permission to spend on something you’d like to do — and will regret not doing.